Acquiring a new customer is not cheap.

 Loyalty programs are a tried-and-true method for driving long-term customer engagement and repeat business.
-If you want to keep your existing customers coming back for more, you need a loyalty program that makes it worth their while to come back.
-Whether you offer discounts, special access, or some kind of points-based gamification, loyalty programs can help a one-time buyer see the benefits of becoming a loyal customer.
+If you want to keep your current customers coming back for more, you need a loyalty program that makes it worth their while to come back.
+Whether you offer discounts, special access, social media sharing, or some kind of points-based gamification, loyalty programs can help a one-time buyer see the benefits of becoming a loyal customer.

 Offering tiered loyalty programs is a great way to encourage customers to keep shopping with you, knowing that they will unlock better benefits the more they spend with your brand.
 That’s exactly what HotelTonight conveys with its loyalty email which explains how, by spending $250 more, you’ll receive extra discounts on your purchases.

 There are many ways to create a loyalty program, so don’t restrict yourself!
 You can use points, referrals, and so much more.
-All of these programs will be sure to help your drive a repeat purchase.
+All of these programs will be sure to help your drive a repeat purchase and develop brand loyalty.

-It’s simply a fact: if you want your ecommerce business to thrive, you can’t focus all your marketing efforts on lead generation and customer acquisition.
-Customer retention — especially the hurdle of the difficult second purchase — is crucial to building a healthy average order value and customer lifetime value.
-It’s time to refocus on the repeat purchase.
+The bottom line is this: if you want your ecommerce business to thrive, you can’t focus all your marketing efforts on lead generation and customer acquisition.
+Customer retention rate — especially the hurdle of the difficult second purchase — is crucial to building a healthy average order value and customer lifetime value.
+It’s time to refocus on earning the repurchase.